philanc/slua/doc/mtcp.md

 ### mtcp

-A minimal wrapper over sockets for tcp connections.
+A ***minimal*** wrapper over sockets for tcp connections.

+The level of functionality is sufficient for some simple applications, but is definitely more primitive than, for example, socket.core in LuaSocket.

+!!work in progress!!

 Functions:
 ```